abalogun/places/README.md

 ```

 ## Comparison Cities
-You can compare several cities side-by-side (up to 6 additional cities with the above font settings)
+Several cities can be compared side-by-side.
+To modify the cities open the following file and modify the list (Up to 6 cities and states depending on the current font settings).

 ```
 $ open comparisons.js
 ```

-Modify the list to include the cities you want to compare.

 ## Extra
 To view the list of cities in your database input 'ALL' after starting the app